- As low as $165/Night

 Beaufort is an ideal vacation area, located just 12 miles from the ocean at Hunting Island, an hour from Hilton Head, Savannah, and Charleston.
 Its treasured coast includes the historic towns of Port Royal, Beaufort and Bluffton as well as Hilton Head Island.
 It is also made up of many smaller islands rich with the history and heritage of both the revolutionary and civil wars.
 Visitors are included a rich experience of history, culture, dining, annual events, cultural festivals, arts and outdoor recreation.

-The carriage home is freshly constructed, and features a roomy living area with Satellite TV, High Speed Internet, separate bedroom with queen sized bed, full kitchen with bar, bath, laundry, and a impressive vaulted ceiling with professional interior design appointments.
+The carriage home is newly constructed, and features a roomy living area with Satellite TV, High Speed Internet, separate bedroom with queen sized bed, full kitchen with bar, bath, laundry, and a impressive vaulted ceiling with professional interior design appointments.
 The living quarters are on the second floor of the Carriage House.

 The waterfront and pier home are all available to guests.
 A full- service marina is located 1/4 mile from the property on Factory Creek.
 Animals may be allowed under special circumstances.